dotnet/docs/docs/core/extensions/configuration-providers.md

 Overloads can specify:

-- Whether the file is optional.
+- Whether the file is optional
-- Whether the configuration is reloaded if the file changes.
+- Whether the configuration is reloaded if the file changes

 Consider the following code: